Parable of the Good Samaritan

 The tragic situation of too many homeless and needy pets reminds each of us of the vital need for spaying or neutering every pet to reduce over-population and for responsible wellness care to prevent disease transmission.

-Through our Adoption Program and our Needy Pet Fund, we contribute many thousands of dollars each year in goods and services to helping pets in need.
+Through our Adoption Program and our Needy Pet Fund, we contribute thousands of dollars each year in goods and services to helping pets in need.
 Unfortunately, just like any family or any small business, our resources are limited and so we are regrettably unable to provide unlimited assistance to every needy pet.

 The following background and retelling of the Good Samaritan Parable is extracted & reprinted from Wikipedia, the free online encyclopedia.